 During the revision of this Statement the group held five meetings.
-A consultation draft of the revised statement (comprising the text of the original statement with the proposed changes blacklined) was approved by the Parish Council on 14 May 2007 and approved by Winchester City Council as a draft suitable for consultation on • 2007.
-It will then be sent to every household in the parish in June 2007.
-A village meeting to present the revised Statement will be held on 16 June 2007.
-A stall advertising the work of the Group, making available further copies of the consultation draft and answering questions will be set up at the Village Fete to be held on 23 June 2007.
-Local businesses and landowners will also be consulted.
-Comments on the consultation draft will be taken into account in the final draft of the Design Statement which will be approved by the Parish Council and by Winchester City Council.
+A consultation draft of the revised statement (comprising the text of the original statement with the proposed changes blacklined) was approved by the Parish Council on 14 May 2007 and published by Winchester City Council as a draft suitable for consultation on 5 July 2007.
+It was then sent to every household in the parish in June 2007.
+A village meeting to present the revised Statement was held on 7 July 2007 which was attended by over 40 villagers.
+Local businesses and landowners were also consulted.
+Comments on the consultation draft were received from three interested parties and these were taken into account in the final draft of the Design Statement which was approved by the Parish Council and adopted by Winchester City Council.